Jehoi-ga-ada/Bitcoin-Sentiment-Analysis/README.md

 - **Preprocessing**: The collected textual data undergoes preprocessing steps including tokenization, removal of stop words, and stemming to prepare it for sentiment analysis.

 - **Sentiment Analysis Models**: The repository implements different sentiment analysis models such as Bag-of-Words, Word Embeddings, and Transformer-based models (e.g., BERT) to analyze the sentiment of the Bitcoin-related text data.
+These models are thoroughly tested and compared to identify the most effective approach for sentiment analysis.

+- **Model Testing and Comparison**: Various machine learning and deep learning models including MultinomialNB, LinearSVC, RandomForestClassifier, XGBClassifier, and GradientBoostingClassifier are tested and compared.
+The performance metrics such as accuracy, precision, recall, and F1-score are evaluated to determine the best model for Bitcoin sentiment analysis.

 - **Visualization**: Tools for visualizing sentiment trends over time and comparing sentiment across different sources are included.
 Visualizations can help users understand the dynamics of Bitcoin sentiment.